docker/docs/content/billing/scout-billing.md

 You can downgrade your Docker Scout Team subscription at anytime before the renewal date.
 Your subscription features remain available until the end of your billing cycle.

-1. In Docker Hub, Select your avatar in the top-right corner and from the drop-down menu select **Billing**.
+1. In Docker Hub, select your avatar in the top-right corner and from the drop-down menu select **Billing**.
 2. Select the namespace of either your personal account or organization.
 3. Find your Docker Scout plan, then select **Change plan**.
 4. Select **Downgrade**, then review the warning message.